helengent/Irony-Recognition/README.md

 # Irony-Recognition
-My dissertation reserach regarding acoustic cues for irony in spontaneous speech and eventually the creation of a deep learning system for irony recognition
+My dissertation research regarding acoustic cues for irony in spontaneous speech and eventually the creation of a deep learning system for irony recognition